Datapolitan-Online-Tutorials/ThinkingWIthData/content.md

 + Promise them everything will be solved with data
 --
 -> _it won't and when it doesn't, you have even less support for being data driven than you started out with_

 ---

-# Some Key Beliefs
---

-+ Data is a useful guide and should be used whenever possible --

-+ Everyone can use data and should have access to the tools and information they need to be successful --

-+ No one knows everything and we do this work better together

----

-# Some Key Values
---

-+ A single-source of reliable truth (centralized datastores, inspectible data cleaning processes, etc.) over distributed and differing information sources
---

-+ Tested hypotheses over untested assumptions
---
-(and the ability to discern the difference)
---

-+ Constant improvement in how things are measured, evaluated, and communicated

---

-# Some Key Norms
-+ Asking "what's the data on this tell us?"

----